MalcolmSlaney/QuickSIN_Benchmark/README.md

 while "sheet" and "sheep" or "chart" and "charts" are scored as a miss.

-This score (the number of correctly identified words over all 6 sentences) is converted into an SNR-50 (the SNR which gives 50% accuracy) and then SNR-Loss.
+This score (the number of correctly identified words over all 6 sentences) is converted into an SNR-50 (the SNR which gives 50% accuracy) as follows [Etymotic2001]:
 ```
 The QuickSIN has five words per step and 5 dB per step.
 Our highest SNR is
 25 dB so we take 25 + 2.5 = 27.5 minus the total number of words repeated
 correctly.
 This gives what we call SNR-50, the signal-to-noise ratio required
 for the patient to repeat 50% of the words correctly.
 ```
-Furthermore
+Furthermore this is converted into SNR Loss (compared to normal human listeners)
 ```
 Since SNR-50 for normal-hearing persons is 2 dB, we subtract 2 dB to
 derive the formula for a patient's SNR LOSS: 25.5 – (Total words correct
 in 6 sentences)
 ```
+We report SNR-Loss in this paper.

+With a computer implementation of this test we can easily fit a logistic curve to the performance data and thus get a more accurate estimate of the SNR-50.
+We compute the SNR-50 both ways.

 ## Results
 The QuickSIN test gives us the number of keywords (up to 5) correctly